 After adding an image, it will present you with the option to replace images on various placements for this specific ad.

-Pro-Tip: You can re-use your winning posts from grassroots efforts, such as TikTok, as advertisements.
+NOTE: You can re-use your winning posts as ads from grassroots efforts, such as TikTok.
 You've already verified that they work as a scroll-stopper, now make the best of them!

 Once done with images, scroll down, and you will next customize the ‘Primary Text’ which appears above the ad image, and the ‘Headline’ which appears below the image.

 Regarding the ‘Call-to-action’ button text, the best text for lead generation ads is “Learn More”.

 The final step is to scroll down to the ‘Destination’ section, and insert the link to your landing page.

 After finishing the setup of the first ad, go back to the navigation tree on the left side panel.
 Press the “...” button next to the ad’s name, and then duplicate the ad up to 4 times for a total of up to 5 ads.

 Exchange the images on the duplicated ads with other creative variations:

 Your first ad-set is now all set up.